Learn to Hunt

 Contact Information by County

 Female madtoms usually mate several times during the June through July breeding period.
-Young specimens have been taken in collections in late fall measuring about one inch long.
+Young fish have been taken in collections in late fall measuring about one inch long.
 Most individuals probably mature during their second summer and few live beyond their third summer.